VanessaAoki/Enumerable-Methods/README.md

 - Map;
 - Inject.

-> If you have any questions about the methods above, consider checking the [notes](./Notes.md).
+> If you have any questions about one of the methods above, consider checking the [notes](./Notes.md) file.

 ## Live Demo